 Before you start

-Before creating this integration, you must log in to your LeadsBridge account.
+Before creating this integration, log in to your LeadsBridge account.
 If you don’t have one yet, sign up for free here.

 Once logged in, you’ll have access to your personal LeadsBridge Dashboard.